BryanEgbert/skripsi/README.md

   - [x] Delete pet
   - [ ] View pets that is booked in a pet daycare for the provider to see
 - Pet Daycare
+  - [ ] Send real-time chat updates to booked pets, pet owner can see the updates by clicking on the pet
   - [ ] Get pet daycare details
   - [ ] Get pet daycares
     - [x] Price range